Retirement

 8%7880

-*Based on $2,500/month pension vs. $450,000 lump sum for a 65-year-old retiree.
+Based on $2,500/month pension vs. $450,000 lump sum for a 65-year-old.
 Assumes lump sum withdrawals match pension amount.
 Women have higher break-even ages due to longer average life expectancy.

-At a 6% return assumption, a 65-year-old man breaks even around age 82-83.
-Given that roughly 40% of 65-year-old men will live past 85, the pension has favorable odds for those in good health.
-The higher the return you assume you can earn, the younger the break-even age—but higher returns require more risk.
+At a 6% return assumption, a 65-year-old man breaks even around age 82.
+About 40% of 65-year-old men will live past 85, so the pension has favorable odds for those in good health.
+The higher the return you assume, the younger the break-even age.
+But higher returns require more risk.

 • • Both parents lived past 90